-Reporting requirement Relevant policies, codes, reports and statements Initiatives/location of information Page Diversity Board Diversity Policy Code of Ethics and Business Conduct Ethical Code and Employment Standards Policy Group Inclusion and Diversity Policy The Group has made strides strategy during the year.
-The workforce is representative of feels respected and empower full potential.
-We are proud to colleagues representing the customers we serve and we we continue to make progres.
-Our Board and leadership te we are proud of the Group's 21, 75 and 79 No. of colleagues Ireland UK Total Female 24 5,201 5,225 Male 7 7,720 7,727 Other 3 3 Total no. of colleagues 31 12,924 12,955 At Board level, 55% of our Di representation on our subsic Group Executive Team and 3 female in FY21.
-46% of the Gwere female. liary company bo 31% of the Group oards was 58%.
-4 Leadership Tear 3% of the n were Whistleblowing Code of Ethics and Business Conduct Ethical Code and Employment Standards Policy Whistleblowing and Speak Up Policy The Group ensures that detail Speak Up Policy and the assoland independent hotline (the Group website and are made and available to all colleagues free and is available is multiple are confidential and externall investigated by the relevant to providing independent overs reporting on whistleblowing ensuring appropriate actions set out in page 84 of the Rep 84 Prevention of modern slavery Code of Ethics and Business Conduct Modern Slavery and Human Trafficking Transparency Statement Sustainability Report 2021 The Group has a Group Ethic driving progress in combattin comprehensive education progremanaging incidents of managing incidents of motential slavery or worker ethe UK's 'Gangmasters and Lerviews eligibility to work systems. ng modern slaver rogramme which odern slavery, an xploitation.
-This i abour Abuse Aut ry.
-We also have I sets out our pro d training on ho nitiative is suppo hority'.
-The Grou a ocedures w to identify orted by up regularly 68 Business model Business model 4 and 5 Non-financial KPIs Key Performance Indicators 36 and 37 Principal risks - Risks and risk management r report 48 to 53
+Reporting requirement Relevant policies, codes, reports and statements Initiatives/location of information Page Diversity Board Diversity Policy Code of Ethics and Business Conduct Ethical Code and Employment Standards Policy Group Inclusion and Diversity Policy strategy during the year.
+The Group is committed to ensuring that our workforce is representative of all sections of society and each colleague feels respected and empowered to be themselves and to achieve their ards full potential.
+We are proud to have a diverse and vibrant community of colleagues representing the communities in which we operate and the Female 24 5,201 5,225 Male 7 7,720 7,727 Other n/a 3 3 Total no. of colleagues 31 12,924 12,955 - Code of Ethics and representation on our subsid Group Executive Team and 3 in FY21.
+46% of the Group Ex were female.
+1% of the Group ecutive Team's d Leadership Tean irect reports n were female Whistleblowing Code of Ethics and Business Conduct Ethical Code and Employment Standards Policy Whistleblowing and Speak Up Policy The Group ensures that detail Speak Up Policy and the asso and independent hotline (the Group website and are made available to all colleagues and and is available is multiple lan- confidential and externally ma investigated by the relevant te providing independent oversi- reporting on whistleblowing a ensuring appropriate actions out in page 84 of the Report of ciated externally t 'Hotline') and we visible by the pre- third parties.
+The guages.
+All conce onitored.
+All conce am, with the Hea ght and supervisi activity to the Aud are taken where r facilitated anony b portal are avail sence of posters e Hotline numbe erns raised via the cerns are approp id of Risk Manage on on all investig dit and Risk Come required.
+Further mous able on the at all sites and r is toll free e Hotline are riately ement ations, mittee and Prevention of modern slavery Code of Ethics and Business Conduct Modern Slavery and Human Trafficking Transparency Statemen Sustainability Report 2021 The Group has a Group Ethic driving progress in combattir comprehensive education pr for managing incidents of mo tpotential slavery or worker ex the UK's 'Gangmasters and L reviews eligibility to work sys checks in place. ng modern slaver ogramme which odern slavery, an kploitation.
+This i abour Abuse Aut y.
+We also have a sets out our pro d training on how nitiative is suppo hority'.
+The Grou a ocedures w to identify orted by up regularly 68 Business model - Business model 4 and 5 Non-financial KPIs - Key Performance Indicators 36 and 37 Principal risks Risks and risk management r eport 48 to 53

-Policies, codes, reports and statements are all available on the Group website www.greencore.com.
-The referenced sections are deemed to be incorporated within this Directors' Report.
+Policies, codes, reports and statements are all available on the Group website www.greencore.com. \\ The referenced sections are deemed to be incorporated within this Directors' Report.